The Ultimate Guide to STI Autocross Upgrades

 Once you have adjustable suspension components installed, you can perfect your alignment for autocross.
 Camber is the vertical angle of your wheels.
 For daily driving, it’s set near zero, but for autocross, you want negative camber.
 This means the top of the tire tilts inward toward the car.
 During a hard turn, the car’s body rolls, and negative camber allows the outside tire to flatten out and maintain its full contact patch on the pavement for maximum grip.
 A good starting point is often around -2.5 degrees in the front and -1.8 in the rear, but you’ll need to test and adjust to find what works best for your specific setup and driving style.

-What Tires Give Your STI the Best Autocross Grip?
+Which Tires Offer the Best Autocross Grip?

 Tires are your car's only connection to the pavement, making them the single most impactful upgrade for autocross performance.
 All the power from your engine and control from your suspension mean nothing if your tires can't translate those forces into grip.
 The right set of tires will dramatically shorten your lap times, improve cornering stability, and give you the confidence to push your STI to its limits.
 Before you even think about adding power or stiffening the chassis, investing in a proper tire and wheel setup provides the foundation for every other modification you make.
 It’s the difference between a car that feels sloppy and one that feels like it’s glued to the track.